Jones helps No. 23 Penn State dominate Central Connecticut - WHIZ News

 Central Connecticut: The Blue Devils’ youth and lack of chemistry is evident.
 They have 10 new faces in the program, including seven freshmen, and entered the afternoon losing by an average of 23.4 points per game.

-Penn State: Despite a six-day layoff, the Nittany Lions got off to a fast start and racked up highlight-reel plays all evening.
+Penn State: Despite a six-day layoff, the Nittany Lions got off to a fast start.
 Of their next five opponents, only Iowa and Rutgers have winning records.

 UP NEXT